exercism/elm/README.md

 In order to contribute code to this track, you will probably want [npm][npm-install], [elm][elm-install], [elm-test][elm-test], and [elm-format][elm-format] installed globally.
-The build and test script for this track lives at `bin/build.sh`, and use npx, so can work without the rest of the tools being installed if required.
+The build and test script for this track lives at `bin/build.sh`, and uses npx, so can work without the rest of the tools being installed if required.

 [npm-install]: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 [elm-install]: https://guide.elm-lang.org/install/elm.html